mryab/efficient-dl-systems/week03_fast_pipelines/homework/README.md

 **ULTRA DUPER BIG BRAIN**: presort data to sample sequences smartly, preserving similar examples length in the batch

 ### Task
-More formally, we suggest you download [WikiText-103 dataset](https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/) and implement all the mentioned approaches.
+More formally, you need to download [WikiText-103 dataset](https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/) and implement all the mentioned approaches.
 Use only the training subset for all the task's sub-problems.

 - For naive batching, implement a Pytorch Dataset class that will parse training data from the source files of the dataset and pad every sample to a fixed `max_length=640`. **(0.5 points)**